T. Harish Rao

 Between 2014 and 2018, Rao served as Minister for Irrigation, Marketing & Legislative Affairs of Telangana.
 With his win at the 2018 assembly election, Rao became the youngest six-time member of any legislative assembly in India.
 He was appointed as the Minister of Finance in the cabinet expansion held on 8 September 2019.

 He was also appointed minister for Health, Medical and Family welfare, on 9 November 2021.

 Early life

-Rao was born in Chintamadaka, Siddipet, and his native place is Thotapally in Velama Community Family, Karimnagar District to Satyanarayana Rao and Laxmi Bai.
+Rao was born in Thotapalli village, Karimnagar District in Velama Community Family, to Satyanarayana Rao and Laxmi Bai.
 His father was a government employee.
 He studied at Vaniniketan Paathashala.
 He completed his diploma from Government polytechnic in Hyderabad.
 He completed his graduation From Kakatiya University.

 Personal life

 Harish Rao is married to Srinitha Rao.
 They have two kids, a son, Archishman and a daughter, Vaishnavi.

 Political career

-Harish Rao started his political journey with Telangana Rashtra Samithi as youth leader.
+Harish Rao started his political journey with Bharat Rashtra Samithi as youth leader.
 He was elected to assembly at the age of 32 from Siddipet.
 He raised his strong voice in assembly on various issues of Telangana region.
-Soon, he became key member of Telangana Rashtra Samithi and started working as Internal party strategist.
+Soon, he became key member of Bharat Rashtra Samithi and started working as Internal party strategist.
 He along with other MLA's resigned as Congress party delayed the announcement of bifurcation of Telangana.
 He won as MLA with majority over 58000 though it was major setback for party winning only 7 MLA seats and 2 MP seats out of 17 MLA's and 4 MP's contested.
 In 2009, he was once again elected as MLA from Siddipet constituency with over 60000 majority.
-He was elected as TRS party legislative member.
+He was elected as BRS party legislative member.
 Soon after, he and 10 other members from the TRS resigned from the Legislative Assembly in support of a separate State for Telangana.
 In July 2010, the High Court of Andhra Pradesh ordered the Election Commission of India to conduct by-polls in Siddipet and other towns across the Telangana region.
 Harish Rao contested again from Siddipet defeating opponent Babu Mohan (from the Telugu Desam Party) yet again.

 Harish Rao was elected as MLA for the sixth consecutive time from Siddipet constituency with a whopping majority of 1,20,650 votes in 2018 Elections.